Character varieties of a transitioning Coxeter 4-orbifold: Introduction

 As mentioned above, we prove (in Proposition \ref{prop:first cohomology group}) that the second factor in the decomposition \eqref{eq:decomp} has dimension 1, namely

-The non-trivial elements in this vector space are obtained geometrically from the half-pipe holonomy representations that we constructed in \cite{transition_4-manifold}, and are easily shown to be ``first-order deformations'' of paths in the ``vertical'' component $\mathcal V$ of Theorem \ref{teo: char var hyp}.
-On the other hand, the first factor in the decomposition \eqref{eq:decomp} is 12-dimensional by general {reasons (namely, by an orbifold version of hyperbolic Dehn filling)}, and its elements are again integrable and tangent to deformations in the ``horizontal'' component $\mathcal H$.
-Together with Theorem \ref{teo: char var hyp}, this cohomological computation is therefore the essential step in the proof of Theorem \ref{teo:zariski}.
+The non-trivial elements in this vector space are obtained geometrically from the half-pipe holonomy representations that we constructed in \cite{transition_4-manifold}, and are easily shown to be ``first-order deformations'' of paths in $\mathcal V$.
+On the other hand, the first factor in the decomposition \eqref{eq:decomp} is 12-dimensional by general reasons, namely by an orbifold version of hyperbolic Dehn filling {(note that the cuboctahedron has exactly 12 vertices)}.
+Its elements are again integrable and tangent to deformations in $\mathcal H$.
+This cohomological computation is the main algebraic step in the proof of Theorem \ref{teo:main}.

 As another noteworthy comment on the consequences of \eqref{eq: cohomology Gamma22}, recall Danciger's result \cite[Theorem 1.2]{dancigertransition}: the existence of geometric transition on a compact half-pipe 3-manifold $\mathcal X$, with singular locus a knot $\Sigma$, is proved under the sole condition